 - Fresh cilantro leaves, to garnish

-- Preheat the oven to 345°F (175°C) and line a baking sheet with parchment paper.
+- Preheat the oven to 400 °F (200 °C) and line two baking sheets with parchment paper.

-- Drain your cooked chickpeas and put them in a medium-sized bowl with the cumin and chili powder.
-Toss and mix well to coat with the spices, then place next to each other on the baking sheet and roast in the oven for 20 minutes.
+- Drain the chickpeas and put them in a medium-sized bowl with cumin, chili and salt.
+Toss to coat with the spices, then arrange the chickpeas in a single layer on a baking sheet and roast in the oven for 20 minutes alongside the cauliflower.

-- Finally, let’s assemble the vegan tacos!
-Load each of the corn tortillas with some fresh spinach, cauliflower bites, roasted chickpeas and avocado.
+- Once all components are ready, assemble your tacos!
+Load each corn tortilla with some fresh spinach, cauliflower bites, roasted chickpeas and avocado.
 Add salsa and drizzle generously with ranch dressing.

 - Garnish with fresh cilantro and serve immediately!

-- You can use any leafy greens of your choice instead of the spinach for these tacos.
+- You can use any leafy greens of your choice instead of spinach for these tacos.

-- Instead of the corn tortillas, you can also use soft wheat-based tortillas if you don’t need them to be gluten-free.
+- Instead of the corn tortillas, you can also use soft wheat-based tortillas!

-- Other delicious spices include smoked paprika, cayenne, onion powder and garlic powder.
+- Other delicious spices you can add to the chickpeas include smoked paprika, cayenne, onion powder and garlic powder.

-- Find lots of more ideas and vegan fillings in the article!
+- Find more ideas & tips in the article!